[Updated March 2017]

 NINE WAYS TO HELP

 Here’s what you can do to help save this magnificent forest.
-While the project is on hold, we do not believe it has gone away.
+The new 2017 Plan is only marginally less destructive than the old one.
 Meanwhile, tree-felling and understory removal continues as “routine maintenance.”

 WRITE TO THE DECISION-MAKERS

 1) Write to Governor Jerry Brown, telling him this forest is a unique treasure and must be saved.
-The current “pause” should become permanent.
+The new Plan will destroy the forest.
 Governor Brown is ex-officio a Regent of the UC Board of Regents.

 Governor Jerry Brown